Zanair/tar_pyt/README.md

 # tar_pyt
 SSH tarpit implemented in Python 3.7 with asyncio

-Essentially this is functional copy of [endlessh][es] by Chris Wellons, as suggested in his blog on that project.
-Asyncio is particularly  well suited to this application, and makes this program much simpler to implement than its C counterpart without sacrificing memory performance.
-The idea is to change your SSH port and leave this runnning on the default port 22, potentially trapping malicious connections and wasteing a small amout of their resources.
+Essentially, this is a functional copy of [endlessh][es] by Chris Wellons, as suggested in his blog on that project.
+Asyncio is particularly well suited for this application, and it makes this program much simpler to implement than its C counterpart without sacrificing memory performance.
+The idea is to change your SSH port and leave tar_pyt runnning on the default port 22, potentially trapping malicious connections and wasteing a small part of their resources.
 I highly suggest you vist endlessh and the aforementioned blog for a more in-depth overview.

 ## Usage
 Run with `python3.7 tar_pyt`, usage information is printed with `-h` or `-help`.